rpigu-i/the_2600_project/README.md

 ```

-A project to containerize all the code from every 2600 magazine and serve from K8s or other container serving environment.
+A project to containerize/virtualize all the code from every 2600 magazine and serve from VMS, K8s or other container serving environment.
 This project is not linked to #2600 Magazine (https://www.2600.com/) in any official capacity.

 ## Background